ssyevuo/interactive-shopping-list/README.md

 **Clear List:** This feature helps users clear the purchase list after getting done with using the list.

-**Persistent Storage:** This feature ensures that the shopping list items are stored in local storage to ensure that the list remains even after page relloading.
+**Persistent Storage:** This feature ensures that the shopping list items are stored in local storage to ensure that the list remains even after page reloading.

 ## Technologies Used
 **HTML:** The HyperText Markup Language helps with structuring the website